Pearl of the Pacific: In Mazatlán, Mexico, Lots of Sun and Beach, and Some Golf Too

 Known as the Pearl of the Pacific, the blue collar city of has long maintained travel relevance with its 12 miles of welcoming beaches, a game rod-and-reel scene and authentic Old Mexico charm.

-“Mazatlán is a cool, little city by the beach, and tourism is really integrated into the society,” says Jorge Corral, a former USC golf standout and touring pro who is now golf director at Estrella del Mar Resort.
+“Mazatlán is a cool, little city by the beach, and tourism is really integrated into the society, you can enjoy of whale watching cruises,” says Jorge Corral, a former USC golf standout and touring pro who is now golf director at Estrella del Mar Resort.
 “We have a professional baseball team, we have tequila tours, we have our historic downtown and we have our sportfishing.
-And this is a place where you can enjoy a quality vacation at an affordable price, while getting a taste of real Mexico — which you won’t find in every destination city.”
+And this is a place where you can enjoy a quality vacation at an affordable price, while getting a taste of real Mexico, we offer whale watching california tours as well as The Monterey coast is one of the best places in California or perhaps in the world to watch whales and other marine life.
+Which you won’t find in every destination city.”